-Multiple lines of evidence agree that the most important geometric feature is $|\pmb{\nabla}\psi|$ in regions of bad curvature
+Multiple lines of evidence agree that the most important geometric feature is $|\nabla\psi|$ in regions of bad curvature

-- Highest Spearman correlation at fixed gradients. - Consistently the first geometric feature chosen in sequential feature selection: - In regression on the heat flux above the critical gradient - And in the classifier for stability vs instability (i.e. determines critical gradient) - Chosen by XGBoost, nearest-neighbors, & other algorithms - Also the largest Shapley values
+- Highest Spearman correlation at fixed gradients. - Consistently the first geometric feature chosen in sequential feature selection: - In regression on the heat flux above the critical gradient - And in the classifier for stability vs instability (i.e. determines critical gradient) - Chosen by both XGBoost and nearest-neighbors. - Also the largest Shapley values